agungTuanany/Javascript-data-structure-and-algorithm/chapter-1-mastering-Big-O-notation/README.md

 just simply says `hi`.
 What is the _space complexity_ of this function `arrayOfHiNTimes`?

-Remember our cheat sheet, _variables, data structures, function calls, allocation_ those thing takes _space_ and in our case we created variables in our `loop` variable `let i = 0`, but we've also created data structures right?
+Remember our cheat sheet, _variables, data structures, function calls, and allocation_; Those thing takes _space_ (memory); and in our case we created variables in our `loop` variable `let i = 0`, but we've also created data structures right?
 We created a new array.

 If we go back, in this function we've created a new array, and we fill this array with `n` loop's, again because of our rules when it comes to Big-O we ignore the constant time `let i = 0`; and instead this function becomes `O(n)`.

 > Space Complexity: `O(n)`